 The Department makes a concerted effort to ensure that the process to determine a client's allocation is transparent to the client and/or guardian.
-When a Consumer Directed Attendant Support Services (CDASS) client and/or authorized representative participate in CDASS training the training vendor provides the client and/or authorized representative with basic information about how the allocation is derived.
+When a Consumer Directed Attendant Support Services (CDASS) client and/or authorized representative participates in CDASS training, the training vendor provides the client and/or authorized representative with basic information about how the allocation is derived.
 If clients and/or authorized representatives request more detailed information, the training vendor refers the client to their case manager for an individualized explanation.
 In addition, the worksheets used to determine allocations are available to the public on the Department's website.

-The case manager determines the client's CDASS budget by calculating the number of personal care, homemaker and health maintenance service hours needed utilizing the CDASS task worksheet.
+The case manager determines the client's CDASS budget by calculating the number of personal care, homemaker, and health maintenance service hours needed utilizing the CDASS task worksheet.
 The case manager completes the task worksheet with the client and/or client legal representative to obtain the frequency and duration of support needed for the task worksheet.
-The number of weekly service hours from the task worksheet for personal care, homemaker and health maintenance services is then entered into a CDASS Monthly Allocation Worksheet which calculates the client's CDASS monthly allocation utilizing the Departments established rate for these services.
+The number of weekly service hours from the task worksheet for personal care, homemaker, and health maintenance services is then entered into a CDASS Monthly Allocation Worksheet which calculates the client's CDASS monthly allocation utilizing the Departments established rate for these services.
 This is done by the case manager.

-The training vendor is responsible for training case managers, clients and CDASS authorized representatives regarding consumer directed services.
+The training vendor is responsible for training case managers, clients and CDASS authorized representatives regarding consumer-directed services.
 The training vendor completes training with all new clients/authorized representatives who are interested in CDASS.
-The training vendor maintains a customer service line that is available to clients, authorized representatives and case managers to answer their questions regarding CDASS.
-The training vendor performs quarterly case management trainings regarding CDASS.
-However the case managers are responsible for determining a client's allocation.
-Here is a link to the task worksheet: http://consumerdirectco.com/forms/
+The training vendor maintains a customer service line that is available to clients, authorized representatives, and case managers to answer their questions regarding CDASS.
+The training vendor performs quarterly case management training regarding CDASS.
+However, the case managers are responsible for determining a client's allocation.
+Here is a link to the task worksheet: http://consumerdirectco.com/forms/ b.
+Participant - Budget Authority iii.
+Informing Participant of Budget Amount.
+Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.

-The training and operations vendor receives monthly compensation of \$103,300.00 for completing training of CDASS clients and/or their authorized representatives.
-This includes initial training and retraining of participants, answering support calls and hosting call in sessions regarding topics of interest to consumer direction.
+The training and operations vendor receives compensation monthly through a deliverables-based contract.
+This includes initial training and retraining of participants, answering support calls, and hosting call-in sessions regarding topics of interest to consumer direction.